SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

-### **TODO** Automatic testing
+### Automatic testing

 Whenever a commit is pushed into a `develop` branch, a test is automatically triggered.
 The test starts 15 minutes after the first push to `develop`, to give the user the time to push into different repositories as needed.

--   if the push is in `sbndcode`, only `sbndcode` is built and tested
+-   if the push is in `icaruscode`, only `icaruscode` is built and tested
--   if the push is (also) in the `develop` branch of a LArSoft repository, the C.I. system will check out and build all LArSoft, `sbndcode` and also the code from the other LArSoft-based experiments; this is to ensure that one experiment\'s change does not disrupt the others
+-   if the push is (also) in the `develop` branch of a LArSoft repository, the C.I. system will check out and build all LArSoft, `icaruscode` and also the code from the other LArSoft-based experiments;
+    this is to ensure that one experiment\'s change does not disrupt the others

-The result of the test can be checked in the [C.I. dashboard](https://dbweb0.fnal.gov/LarCI/app/ns:ICARUS/view_builds/index) (on the top raw, you can select LArSoft or SBND to monitor the respective tests).
+The result of the test can be checked in the [C.I. dashboard](https://dbweb0.fnal.gov/LarCI/app/ns:ICARUS/view_builds/index) (on the top raw, you can select LArSoft or ICARUS to monitor the respective tests).

-In this case, the quick test suite is executed (`quick_test_icaruscode`, chosen by the SBND `lar_ci` workflow configuration).
+In this case, the quick test suite is executed (`quick_test_icaruscode`, chosen by the ICARUS `lar_ci` workflow configuration).

 ### Testing of the code in the local working area